Poetry Performance & Open Mic

 Venue: Garcia D’Orta

-Readings on philosophy, science and society, by Siddharth Warrier, Lavina Pereira, Ramneek Singh and Ankita Shah.
-Their poems will be about cities, inner and outer conflicts, the politics of space, the physics between people, and more.
+This live experience was a series of readings on philosophy, science and society, by Siddharth Warrier, Lavina Pereira, Ramneek Singh and Ankita Shah.
+Their poems were about cities, inner and outer conflicts, the politics of space, the physics between people, and more.

 The Poetry Club